t3snake/knowledge-base/Mental Health/Working through Inaction.md

 ## Gunas
 #gunas
 - Tamas #tamas supresses action.
 Laziness.
 - Rajas #rajas acting a lot and not feeling good.
-If I am excited a lot slow down.
+If we are very excited; we should deliberately slow down.
-  If I have wired myself to impulse, if impulse goes away we cant act.
+  If we have wired myself to acting on impulse and the impulse goes away we cant act.
   *Practice inaction when we have impulse to act* This is easier to Practice action when we dont have an impulse.
 - Sattva #sattva is balance.